 Once NPMs received the list of PISA-eligible students from a school, the student sample was to be selected and the list of selected students returned to the school via a student tracking form.
-An equal probability sample of PISA students was selected, using systematic sampling, where the lists of students were first sorted by grade and gender.
-NPMs were required to use KeyQuest, the international contractor sampling software, to select the student samples unless otherwise agreed upon.
-For PISA 2018, all countries/economies used KeyQuest.
+An equal probability sample of PISA students was selected within each school, using systematic sampling, where the lists of students were first sorted by grade and gender.
+NPMs were required to use ACER Maple, to select the student samples unless otherwise agreed upon.
+For PISA 2022, all countries/economies used ACER Maple.
+The same procedures were used to select the student samples for the Field Trial.